-Please enter the revenues for fiscal years 2021, 2022, and 2023.
+Please enter the revenues for fiscal years 2022, 2023, and 2024.
 Revenues are to be reported by fund and object.
-OSPB will provide to agencies a report in early to mid-August which will reflect FY 2021 revenue collections per AFIS.
+OSPB will provide agencies a report in early to mid-August which will reflect FY 2022 revenue collections per AFIS.
 OSPB expects the revenues reported by agencies to tie to these amounts.
-Agencies MUST complete a revenue justification which explains the forecast methodology for each fund with \$100,000 or more revenue in any year.
+Agencies MUST complete a revenue justification that explains the forecast methodology for each fund with \$100,000 or more revenue in any year.